fenixkz/rl_journey/Lesson-1/theory.md

 # Other Black-Box and Evolutionary Approaches

-CEM and ES both use a "black-box" approach: instead of calculating gradients, they just try out different sets of network weights and see what works best.
+CEM and ES both use a "black-box" approach: instead of calculating some correlation between state, action and total possible return, they just try out different sets of network weights and see what works best.
 These algorithms work out of the box, meaning that they can be easily adapted to many different problems without the need for complex math to calculate gradients or anything else.
 If this area interests you, here are a few other fascinating algorithms worth checking out.

 ## Genetic Algorithms (GAs)